jlan84/linear-algebra-assignment/individual.md

 ## Part 1: Linear Algebra Practice:

+###Part 1.1

+The stochastic matrix is central to the Markov process.
+It is a sqaure matrix specifying that probabilities of going from one state to the other such that every column of the matrix sums to 1.

+The probability of entering a certain state depends only on the last state occupied and the stochastic matrix, not on any earlier states

 Suppose that the 2004 **state of land use** in a city of 60 mi^2 of built-up area is